blbadger/blbadger.github.io/language-discreteness.md

 ### Implications of Representation Accuracy

 Language models are usually trained by first predicting the next word in a sentence, followed by what is termed 'aligmnent' which serves to make the language model return outputs are appropriate for some given at hand, which could be helpfully answering questions or perhaps providing background information.
 This alignment is usually achieved via supervised fine-tuning, deep reinforcement learning, or a combination of these two approaches.

+In spite of these innovations, it has been observed that models smaller than around 10 billion parameters (using commonly applied scaling measures for MLP and key, query and value projection parameters in transformers) are generally insufficient for anything but the simplest of language tasks.

 Does it matter for the purposes of language generation that even otherwise effective models are incapable of differentiating between nonsensical gibberish and meaningful sentences?
 At first glance it may seem as though it may not matter: if a language model were to be given these nonsenical phrases then it may confuse them with actual text, but what are the chances that the exact nonsensical phrase would appear as a prompt to a language model in a real application?